 My students can sit anywhere they like on the carpet.
-But they must sit criss cross applesauce with their hands in their lap and a quiet mouth.
+But they must sit criss-cross applesauce with their hands in their lap and a quiet mouth.
+Here’s why: safety and space.
+When we’re criss-cross, there’s less chance of someone tripping and less chance of someone getting their fingers stepped on.
+Plus, with larger class sizes, we have to sit criss-cross so everyone fits on the carpet.
+That said, we obviously make exceptions and modifications as needed to fit the needs of the kids.
 They know to look at the person who is talking and use their listening ears.

 First Day Procedures 4: The Bathroom!

-In order to help keep our class bathroom clean, we use a toilet spider.
-This gives the boys a target which helps tremendously.
-On the first day of school, I take the boys to the bathroom and show them the spider.
-I tell them it’s their job to pee on the spider every time.
-Then I take the girls to the bathroom and show them the spider and tell them that the spider is so the boys don’t pee all over our bathroom.
-(Insert tons of giggles and a chorus of “GROSS!”
+In order to help keep our class bathroom clean, we use a toilet target.
+This gives the boys a target to aim for which helps tremendously.
+On the first day of school, I take the boys to the bathroom and show them the target.
+I tell them it’s their job to pee on the target every time.
+Then I take the girls to the bathroom and show them the target and tell them that the target is so the boys don’t pee all over our bathroom.
+(Insert tons of giggles and a chorus of “GROSS!”).

-In order to keep things flowing and honestly, to not have to hear that annoyingly horrifying pencil sharpener sound, I keep a drawer fully stocked with sharpened pencils.
-There is also a cup of sharpened pencils on our supply shelf.
+In order to keep things flowing, and honestly, to not have to hear that annoyingly horrifying pencil sharpener sound, I keep a cup fully stocked with sharpened pencils.
 The students get a pencil from the cup when they need one.
-IF their pencil breaks they put the pencil in the broken drawer and get a pencil from sharpened pencils drawer.
-This keeps our pencil cup full and keeps me from sharpening pencils.
-I sharpen pencils on Friday afternoon only!
+If the pencil breaks they put the pencil in the broken pencil cup and get a pencil from the sharpened pencil cup.

 First Day Procedures 7: Lining Up!

 This one is my biggest pet peeve.
 In my humble opinion, the hallway is a sacred place.
-You see, our classroom can be noisy and fun and loud because that’s our space and we can do what we want.
-But when we step into the hallway we enter a space that belongs to all of our fellow students and learners.
+You see, our classroom can be noisy, fun, and loud because that’s our space and we can do what we want.
+But when we step into the hallway we enter a space that belongs to all of our fellow students and teachers.
 When we are in the hallway we are silent.
-Silent.
-Not quiet.
 Silent.
 We have no right to be noisy and disrupt the learning happening in our school.
 Yeah, this is a biggie for me.
 I cannot stand noisy hallways because it’s so disruptive to the classes who are learning.
 And here’s my last rant: Teachers do not walk in the front of the line with your back to the line.
 Walk in the middle of the line so you can see everyone and monitor everyone.